12 Agricultural Revolutions That Transformed India

 What are the 4 types of revolutions?

-The four industrial revolutions are coal, gas, electronics and nuclear, and the internet and renewable energy.
+The four industrial revolutions are coal, gas, electronics, nuclear, the internet and renewable energy.
+The word revolution can also be used for social or political revolutions.

 When did the pink revolution start in India?